ezchx/MyNews/README.md

 •	Calculate article bias scores based on subjective word content

 User interface:
-•	Users click on articles
+•	User click on article
-•	Article keywords are stored in user profiles
+•	Article keywords are stored in user profile
-•	Collaborative user profiles are generated using KNN
+•	Collaborative user profile is generated using KNN
 •	Article sorting is based on collaborative user profiles